-The UWB ranging measurements campaign has been foreseen at the KFF, already described in section 4.3.9.
-Analysis performed at collected data showed 0.13 m of standard deviation for ranging measurements.
+The UWB ranging measurements campaign has been performed at KFF2017 and is already described in section 4.3.9.
+The statistical analysis of the collected data showed a standard deviation for ranging measurements equal to 0.13 m.
 Besides, the mean ranging error has been 0.18 m with respect to a few anchor nodes and 1.46 m for the majority of them.
-Previous results show that there were outlier ranging measurements, probably, due to interferences from the environment.
+Previous results showed that there were outlier ranging measurements, probably, due to interferences from the surrounding environment.
 As a consequence, this took place to biased ranging measurements.